pslucas0212/NutanixCE-Install-on-DELL-R430/README.md

 My installation notes update on 15 May 2023

+- Update your server.
+For the Dell R430 see this article - [Initial Setup — Bare Metal Servers](https://craig-robinson.medium.com/initial-setup-bare-metal-servers-6a1ccc4a1de2) - Note the server needs lots of reboots.  :)
 - Creat Nutanix account on [https://next.nutanix.com](https://next.nutanix.com)
 - Login and download the Installer ISO and the VirtIO ISO
 - Download Rufus from [https://rufus.ie](https://rufus.ie)